-We use a range of organisations to either store personal information or help deliver our services to you.
+We use a range of organisations to either store personal information, help deliver our services to you or there may be times when we share your information with those who work on our behalf.
 Where we have these arrangements, there is always an agreement in place to make sure that the organisation complies with data protection law.
+Partner organisations may include the police or other government bodies.

 We’ll often complete a privacy impact assessment (PIA) before we share personal information to make sure we protect your privacy and comply with the law.